 Although not everyone in Wedgwood had a farm in the 1920s, the stories of the Picardo Farm (now the P-Patch), Dahl Field and the Akahoshi family are a reminder of early days when Wedgwood was very thinly populated and there was land under cultivation.

 The Akahoshi-Bordeaux story also is an outline of the history of Japanese immigration to Seattle.
 Immigrants were often marginalized and allowed to practice some occupations but not others.
 Sometimes immigrants were restricted to living only in certain areas like the International District.
 As Japanese immigrants gradually became more assimilated and Americanized, other nationalities took their place on the bottom rung of the ladder.
 By the 1930s most of the Japanese were gone from the Picardo Farm and Filipinos were listed on the census as the Picardo’s on-site workers.
 Then the Japanese were removed entirely from Seattle by the evacuation order in 1942, and some never returned.

 After the end of World War Two in 1945, enormous social changes took place in northeast Seattle with the influx of new families in search of housing.
-The rural aspects of Wedgwood disappeared almost completely by the 1950s when the neighborhood was absorbed into the City of Seattle and more streets were put through.
+The rural aspects of Wedgwood were rapidly disappearing by the 1950s when the neighborhood was absorbed into the City of Seattle, with more houses built and more streets put through.
 Mr. and Mrs. Akahoshi were personally impacted by these processes because in their lifetimes, their rural way of life disappeared.

 We can’t say that racial prejudice ended completely after World War Two, but the story of the Akahoshi-Bordeaux family shows their perseverance through obstacles, and that today, their descendants are part of the American fabric.